-The University must obtain notice, or have available “Actual Knowledge”, that an alleged violation occurred, that the violation meets the definition of Prohibited Conduct as articulated in the regulations, and that a formal complaint has been filed prior to the University proceeding with any student conduct process.
+The University must obtain notice, or have available “Actual Knowledge”, that an alleged violation occurred, that the violation meets the definition of Prohibited Conduct as articulated in the regulations, and that a formal complaint has been filed prior to the University proceeding with any formal student conduct process.

-“Actual Knowledge” is obtained when the Title IX Coordinator, or any official of the University who has authority to institute corrective measures receives notice of the alleged Prohibited Conduct.
+“Actual Knowledge” is obtained when the Title IX Coordinator, or any official of the University who has authority to institute corrective measures, receives notice of the alleged Prohibited Conduct.